SummerSlam (1995): Event

-The final match was between King Mabel and Big Daddy Cool Diesel for the World Championship Belt.
+The final match was between King Mabel and Diesel for the WWF Championship.
 Mabel took the advantage early.
 At one point Mabel sit-splashed onto Diesel's back, injuring him in reality.
-Eventually the referee was knocked down.
-Sir Mo and Mabel then double teamed Diesel.
+Eventually, the referee was knocked down.
+Sir Mo and Mabel then double-teamed Diesel.
 Lex Luger came out from the backstage to help but ended up getting hit by Diesel in the fray and knocked back out.
-Eventually Luger was able to remove Mo from the match.
-Diesel was able to win with a rare aerial attack of a clotheseline off the second rope.
+Eventually, Luger was able to remove Mo from the match.
+Diesel was able to win with a rare aerial attack of a clothesline off the second rope.